• Skip to primary navigation

 Lower heat to medium and add butter to the pan until melted, then add the garlic and cook it for about 30 seconds until fragrant.
 Next, add the white wine, chicken broth, lemon juice, and lemon zest.

-Once mixture is lightly boiling, add a cornstarch slurry to thicken the sauce, then add capers and mix well.
+Once the mixture is lightly boiling, add a cornstarch slurry to thicken the sauce, then add capers and mix well.

 piccata sauce in a pan